Maximizing safety through the prevention of falls.

 - Getting up slowly; sit on the side of the bed before rising

-- Sitting down immediately if you are dizzy and asking for assistance
+- Sitting down immediately if you are dizzy and asking for assistance<

 - Using handrails in the bathroom and hallways

-- Wearing well fitted, non-slip proof footwear
+- Wearing well fitted, non-slip proof footwears

 - Drinking plenty of fluids